 Copper Water Pitcher Value Guide

 This late 19th to early 20th-century copper water pitcher is a prime example of traditional metalwork likely originating from India or the Middle East.
-Its collectible appeal lies in the combination of antimicrobial functionality and the distinct ribbed design near the base of the neck, reflecting historical household utility.
+Highly collectible for its antimicrobial properties and rustic aesthetic, it features a distinctive flared lip and decorative ribbing near the base of the neck.

 What Is Copper Water Pitcher Worth?